jacktswallow/stable-diffusion-discord-bot/README.md

     4. Name the bot and click 'Create'
     5. Go to the 'Bot' tab and click 'Add Bot' or 'Reset Token'
     6. Copy the token.
 Treat this like a password, do not share it with anyone.
-    7. Open the '.env.example' file in the root directory of the project
+    7. Open the '.env.example' file in the root directory of the project (If the file is not visible, make sure show hidden files is enabled.
+(Mac: Cmd⌘ + Shift⇧ + .)
     8. Paste the token into the 'BOT_TOKEN' field and save the file
 5. Enable privileged intents
     1. Navigate back to the 'Bot' tab